zuai-logo

 A narrator whose credibility is compromised, possibly biased or deceptive.

-What is the significance of suspense?
+What is the effect of contrasting perspectives?

 Describe Jay Gatsby's character.